A few weeks back a friend of mine sent me this text:

 Get an Awesome Blender

-I’ve tried a number of cheap blenders from WalMart and Target, you know, the kind with the single blade in the very bottom.
-I always found it so frustrating that the blades would be spinning 100 miles per hour, but the ingredients inside didn’t even move!
+I’ve tried a number of cheap blenders from WalMart and Target.
+You know, the kind with the single tri-blade in the very bottom.
+I always found it so frustrating that the blades would be spinning 100 miles per hour, but the ingredients inside would never move!

 Then, my wife bought me a Ninja for my birthday!
 Holy smokes it is fantastic, and it only cost about twice that of the cheap ones I had been buying!

 I’ve been using my Ninja blender five mornings per week for several years, and it is still going strong.
+(2020 update: I’m still using this amazing blender today and it’s still crushing it.
+Five years and counting!)
 And, the triple blades make blending just about anything a piece of cake.
-A great blender, combined with your favorite ingredients, is a sure fire way to make your protein shakes taste better.
+A great blender, combined with your favorite ingredients, is a sure-fire way to make your protein shakes taste better.

 Whey Protein vs. Calcium Caseinate

-There are tons of different types of protein out there, and Healthline covers the best seven types of protein, along with what they’re best for, but I want to quickly mention the two most common types: Whey Protein and Casein Proteins.
+There are tons of different types of protein out there, and Healthline covers seven types of the best protein, along with what they’re optimal for, but I want to quickly mention the two most common types: Whey Protein and Casein Proteins.

 Some studies show that Calcium Caseinate is digested more slowly, which promotes a steadier absorption rate, but I’ve found that this kind of protein gives me pretty bad stomach cramps.
 I’ve researched this, and it seems common for some people, so check your ingredients if you start experiencing stomach cramps.
 Calcium Caseinate is most likely the culprit.